Hrenorubka/TripoSR/INSTRUCTIONS.md

 docker rm dl-test-container
 ```

-## To copy from docker to host use command:
+## To copy output from docker to host use command:
 ```
 docker cp dl-test-container:/app/output /tmp
 ```